Stop Smoking Before and After Cosmetic Surgery

 If you’re getting a facelift, a tummy tuck (Abdominoplasty), or breast augmentation, for example, your risk of developing wound complications after surgery is tripled if you’re a smoker.

 • Delayed wound healing: Surgical wounds usually take only a few days to heal if you take proper care of them.
-In smokers, this might take much longer, which interferes with the healing process and puts you at risk of developing even more complications.
+In smokers, this might take much longer, which interferes with the healing process and puts you at risk of developing complications.

 • Wound infection: Smokers have weaker immunity, so if your wound becomes infected, your body might not be able to fight off the offending microbes.